thtrieu/thtrieu.github.io/_posts/2016-08-08-yolo-tensorflow-graph-buffer-cpp.md

 ### 2.4 Migrating the model to C++ and Objective-C++

 Now this is the tricky part since there is no official support for loading variables in C++ API.
-Some suggest assigning the trained weights as constants into the graph and save it down as a `.pb` (protobuf) file [_like this_](https://alexjoz.gitbooks.io/code-life/content/chapter7.html).
+Some suggest assigning the trained weights as constants into the graph and save it down as a `.pb` (protobuf) file [like this](https://alexjoz.gitbooks.io/code-life/content/chapter7.html).
 However this will double the necessary size of this file, which is very undesirable in, say, building mobile applications.

 To avoid this, one would have to build the graph all over again with all Variables replaced by Constants (we wouldn't train any Deep Learning model on mobile device any time soon).
 Unfortunately, since there is no Variable in this new graph, Tensorflow does not allow the convenient checkpointing, so one would need to resort to `./binaries/` while building this constant graph.